top of page

 In Ashland Station's makerspace, you can explore that history by trying your hand at a craft yourself.
 Folsom History offers a range of classes and workshops that blend historic crafts with modern techniques and technology.

-From molding silver clay and sewing a square for a community quilt to weekly class that teach you how to stain glass, there is something for every maker, regardless of their skill level.
+From molding silver clay and sewing a square for a community quilt to weekly classes that teach you how to stain glass, there is something for every maker, regardless of their skill level.

 Come learn and create at Ashland Station’s makerspace.
 Find the right class for you by clicking one of the links below.